-FBHP maintains a credentialing and re-credentialing process to meet all applicable laws and regulations as it relates and defined by CMS and NCQA.
+Farm Bureau Health Plans (FBHP) maintains a credentialing and re-credentialing process to meet all applicable laws and regulations as it relates and defined by Centers of Medicare and Medicaid (CMS) and National Committee for Quality Assurance (NCQA).
 This plan includes the peer review oversight and compliance to requirements that ensure Providers are qualified and competent to provide care and facilities are appropriately revied by applicable regulatory agencies.
 The process addresses continuous evaluation to identify opportunities for improvement to the process to maintain the most qualified Providers to care for the Members.